Restaurant menu photography guidelines

 In the Items tab, you'll be able to see the status of all of your uploaded photos.
 A status indicator icon next to each menu item lets you know whether a photo is still in review or has been rejected.

-If your photo is approved, you'll see the photo, which will no longer be greyed out, next to the menu item in the Items tab.
+If your photo is approved, you'll see the photo, which will no longer be grayed out, next to the menu item in the Items tab.
 The photo will also be visible on the item detail page.
 If your photo is rejected, you'll see the reason(s) for rejection on the item detail page and receive an email from our team with further instructions.

 Grow your sales